 Morgan Stanley Dismisses 2 Senior Workers

-Branch manager Harry Buzzered and broker Chris Glassman were dismissed last month, spokeswoman Andrea Slattery said Thursday.
+Branch manager Harry Buzzered and broker Chris Glassman are no longer with the firm, spokeswoman Andrea Slattery said.
 She declined comment on the reasons for their departure or any possible investigation.

 The Wall Street Journal reported Wednesday that the SEC is investigating mutual fund trading at a Morgan Stanley bureau in Baltimore, citing people familiar with the matter.
 The Journal said the investigation allegedly focused on market timing involving mutual funds of Glassman clients.

 Market timing involves rapidly buying and selling shares of mutual funds, and its practice is generally prohibited by fund companies because it harms the interests of long-term fund owners.

 New York-based Morgan Stanley already is under SEC investigation for its revenue sharing agreement with Alliance Capital Management.
 Last month, Alliance Capital said in its annual report that it had provided documents subpoenaed by the agency regarding dealings with Morgan Stanley.